Why Your Charts Don't Get Shared (And Chartr's Do)

 Same font.
 Same color palette.
 Same layout structure.
 After you’ve seen three Chartr graphics, you recognize the fourth before reading it.
 That recognition builds trust, and trust means people share without hesitation.

 Look at the range of what they cover.
 A trend line showing tech companies entering the $4 trillion market cap club.
 A ranked horizontal bar chart showing that YouTube has become the biggest thing on television.
-A dumbbell chart comparing streaming service prices with and without ads.
+A before-and-after comparison of streaming service prices with and without ads.
 Wildly different data, but the format is consistent and the insight always leads.

 The Three-Second Rule